 - 1. A mutual gathering of employers and job seekers in an attempt to recruit personnel. - 2.
 They are often more cost effective.
 They also give employers a chance to meet potential employees face-to-face right from the start. - 3.
 Review your resume.
 Research the companies.
 Prepare an introductory statement. - 4.
-Stay positive.
-Don't take anything personally.
-Bring a functional (not a chronological) resume.
-Dress and act professionally.
+Send a thank-you note to any recruiters or employers you spoke with.